Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Rachel Nicholls (Soprano)

-The English soprano, Rachel Nicholls, read French and Linguistic Science at the University of York, and then studied at the Royal College of Music with Kathleen Livingstone.
-At the RCM, she won the President’s Rose Bowl for the Most Outstanding Student of the Year, the Cuthbert Smith Prize, the Lies Askonas Prize and the Van Someren Godfrey Prize for English Song.
+The English soprano, Rachel Nicholls, read French and Linguistic Science at the University of York, furthering her studies with Kathleen Livingstone at the Royal College of Music, where she won the President's Rose Bowl for the Most Outstanding Student of the Year.
+She also won the Second Prize at the Kathleen Ferrier Memorial Competition, the Cuthbert Smith Prize, the Lies Askonas Prize and the Van Someren Godfrey Prize for English Song.

 Contributed by